Book Cover

 Vinayak (Vin) Bhalerao

-I am a curious, open minded, unapologetically nerdy software engineer / consultant.
+I am a curious, open minded, unapologetically nerdy software engineer and writer.

-I suppose you can say that I started my writing career by writing (code) for computers at large corporations, such as Microsoft and Expedia.
+I started my "writing" career by writing code for computers at large corporations, such as Microsoft and Expedia.
 Of course, at some point I had to grow out of that and start writing for people, so at first I wrote quick little pieces on Facebook.
 This caused much chagrin and confused bemusement among my friends and family, so, to protect them, I retreated to a personal blog, which I named Deepest Turtle.
-You guessed it, the name is based on the idea that "it's turtles all the way down".
-When I got tired of writing for a non-existent audience, I decided to migrate to Medium, where I was finally able to find some readers.
-After I had written about 50 blog posts, some of which managed to get thousands of views and reads, I developed a case of excessive hubris and I concluded that I was ready to write a whole book.
+You guessed it, the name is based on the idea that "it's turtles all the way down" and my general attitude towards such never-ending recursions is to see how far we can get anyway!
+When I got tired of writing for a nearly non-existent audience on my blog, I decided to migrate to Medium, where I was finally able to find some readers.
+After I had written about 50 blog posts, some of which managed to get thousands of views and reads, I started suffering from excessive hubris and I concluded that I was ready to write a whole book!
 That too, about "life, the universe and everything", no less!

-(For more of such lame attempts at self-deprecating humor, not to mention enlightening nuggets of wisdom that will turn you into the center of attention at parties, you may want to read my book.
-Don't overdo it though, or you may get yourself thrown out just when things start to get interesting! 😃)
+For more of such lame attempts at self-deprecating humor, not to mention enlightening nuggets of wisdom that will turn you into the center of attention at parties, you may want to read my book.
+Don't overdo it though, or you may get yourself thrown out said parties just when things start to get interesting! 😃

-Anyway, the rest of the story of how this book came about is included in the book itself.
+Anyway, the full story of how this book came about is included in the book itself.
 Happy reading!

 Contact